-Scotland set to demand second independence referendum

-London (CNN)Scotland's lawmakers are set to demand a second independence referendum when they vote Wednesday on the country's future after Brexit.
+Scotland independence debate suspended after London attack

-With just a week to go until British Prime Minister Theresa May triggers Article 50 and allows for formal talks to begin over terms of the divorce from the European Union, Scotland's politicians are locked in a battle over their country's future, not just in Europe but in the United Kingdom too.
+With just a week to go until British Prime Minister Theresa May triggers Article 50 and allows for formal talks to begin over terms of the divorce from the European Union, Scotland's politicians are locked in a battle over their country's future, not just in Europe but in the United Kingdom, too.

 While the vote in Scotland's Parliament is expected to go in favor of those backing a second independence referendum, only the UK Parliament, which sits in London's Westminster, has the power to sanction one.

-On Tuesday, First Minister Nicola Sturgeon, who has championed the independence cause throughout her political career, warned that it would be "wrong, unfair, and utterly unsustainable" for Westminster to reject the outcome of the vote in the Scottish Parliament.
+On Tuesday, Sturgeon, who has championed the independence cause throughout her political career, warned that it would be "wrong, unfair, and utterly unsustainable" for Westminster to reject the outcome of the vote in the Scottish Parliament.

 And while May has already stated that "now is not the time" for another vote on Scottish independence, Westminster would be unlikely to block the demand outright.